Sunday, November 24, 2024

 When you’re looking to add a little more flavor to your beef stew, a roux may be the solution you need.
 A roux is made by combining equal parts of butter or oil with flour to make a paste.
 Once the paste is formed, cook it until it’s golden brown before adding it to your simmering stew.
 Add the roux to the stew in small amounts, whisking it continuously to ensure that it’s fully incorporated and that there are no lumps.

-See also How To Sear Beef Stew Meat
+See also Beef Stew La Merenda

 Using Tomato Paste to Thicken Up Your Beef Stew